Skip to content

 The International Hospitality and Tourism Student Journal

 Please read these Guidelines very carefully and pay attention to the detail.
 Failure to follow these Guidelines may result in your article being returned to you for amendment and hence its publication will be delayed.
-Please also pay particular attention to the referencing conventions used by The International Hospitality and Tourism Student Journal and based on Harvard referencing.
+Please also pay particular attention to the referencing conventions used by The International Hospitality and Tourism

 Articles must directly address core issues in hospitality or tourism.
 Articles should provide a clear theoretical rationale for the work discussed, rather than provide just a descriptive account.
 Articles should be written to appeal to and to be understood by an international audience.